 So cute, right?
 Not so much when it is you running around in circles in your business or even in life.
 “Stop bothering me for I am too busy chasing my tail in a circle to stop chasing my tail in a circle.”
 I hope this doesn’t describe you, but if it does, it’s time Read more about Fatal Error #34 – Being too Busy “Doing the Work”[…]

 Fatal Error #23 – Leave Me Alone Owning and operating your own business can be very lonely.
 There is a lot of stress and sometimes the support you need is simply lacking.
 Sure, family and friends would like to help, but are they really the best person to ask.
-Do they own a their own Read more about Fatal Error #23 – Leave Me Alone[…]
+Do they own their own business?
+Read more about Fatal Error #23 – Leave Me Alone[…]

 With 2016 coming to a close, most business owners should be looking back at their goals to see where they stand.
 Did you accomplish what they set out to do?
 If so, GREAT!
 If not, why not?
 Were your goals achievable?
 Maybe you were not specific enough with what you were looking to do.
 Did Read more about It’s that time of year again[…]